 We have been fighting against systemic racism since our inception.
 We continue to work with our partners at LA Voice towards a more just and ethical society.
 Currently, we are working to reimagine public safety in our city and state, by working with our elected leaders toward a moral budget that redirects funds away from police to social services in underserved communities.

-Campaigns for Criminal Justice Reform
+Campaigns for Justice System Reform

 We recently helped pass AB 392, the California Act to Save Lives, which restricts when police can use deadly force, we helped defeat the punitive Proposition 20 and we helped pass County Measure J, which will direct money toward supporting under-resourced communities rather than incarceration.
 We will continue to work with our partners at LA Voice to encourage our City and County to adopt a moral budget that supports the neediest among us, rather than criminalizing poor people and people of color.